sentinelsat/sentinelsat/CONTRIBUTE.rst

 Development Environment
 =======================

-We prefer developing with the most recent version of Python. ``sentinelsat`` currently supports Python 2.7 and all versions after 3.5 (inclusive).
+We prefer developing with the most recent version of Python. ``sentinelsat`` currently supports Python >= 3.5.

 Initial Setup
 -------------